BodhiMcNally/BodhiMcNally.github.io/README.md

 ## Work Experience

+### Junior Sales Force Effectiveness Analyst
+**AstraZeneca**, Macquarie Park, NSW
+_Apr 2025 – Present_
+- Support the maintenance and optimisation of downstream systems including territory structures, sales market structures and position management, ensuring accuracy and alignment with commercial policy.
+- Act as a key point of contact for the business on field force data and performance insights, providing timely and actionable reporting across national and regional sales teams.
+- Validate and audit data pipelines to ensure system integrity, collaborating closely with internal stakeholders in Commercial Effectiveness, Sales and Data & Analytics.
+- Deliver training and ongoing support to internal stakeholders to improve understanding and utilisation of SFE systems and reporting tools.
+- Assist in the development and refinement of automated reports, dashboards and processes to support continuous improvement and efficiency across the sales function.

+### Casual Academic
+**School of Mathematics and Statistics**, University of Sydney
+_Jan 2024 – Present_
+- Led engaging tutorials and workshops for over 250 undergraduate students in DATA1001, supporting foundational learning in data wrangling, probability theory, visualisation and hypothesis testing.
+- Developed and facilitated hands-on activities using real-world datasets to enhance conceptual understanding and practical application of statistical and programming principles.
+- Assessed major student projects with a focus on code readability, reproducibility, and analytical rigour, delivering clear and constructive feedback to support student learning and growth.
+- Mentored junior demonstrators in teaching strategies, marking practices and classroom management – several of whom successfully progressed to tutor roles.
+- Collaborated closely with the unit coordinator, lecturers and fellow tutors to maintain alignment across marking rubrics, lesson pacing and student support strategies.

-**Key Account Manager (Virology - AbbVie) @ DKSH Healthcare Australia**
+### Key Account Manager (on behalf of AbbVie)
+**DKSH Healthcare Australia**, Sydney, NSW
-_Jan 2025 – Present_
+_Jan 2025 – Mar 2025_
-- Drive engagement with healthcare professionals to promote a curative treatment for chronic hepatitis C.
-- Lead GP detailing, patient recall and prescriber targeting to drive uptake.
+- Promoted AbbVie’s curative hepatitis C treatment across Australia, driving patient recall and prescribing confidence among primary care HCPs.
+- Increased HCP connect rate by 163%, generating $238,000 in Q1 revenue — the highest ever achieved by a virtual sales representative at DKSH.
+- Led recall audit initiatives, training in-field sales team members in MedicalDirector and Best Practice software to identify at-risk patients.
-- Leverage xBERT and Veeva CRM to optimise outreach and track engagement across Australia.
+- Used xBERT and Veeva CRM platforms to manage HCP interactions, track engagement and optimise outreach strategies.
-- Ensure Medicines Australia compliance and alignment with cross-functional strategies.

-**Program Coordinator @ Partizan Health (now DKSH Healthcare)**
+- Strategically prioritised DNSR clinics, targeted ‘unicorn’ clinics and refined affinity and potential profiling to maximise field efficiency and coverage.
+- Generated and qualified over 50 high-value leads, streamlining handover to the in-field team and significantly boosting national prescribing opportunities.
+- Built strong rapport with prescribers, enhancing trust, education, and patient screening for hepatitis C.
+- Received the 2025 DKSH Inspire Award in recognition of exceptional sales performance, innovation and collaborative excellence.

+### Program Coordinator (on behalf of Novo Nordisk)
+**DKSH Healthcare Australia**
 _Jul 2024 – Dec 2024_
-- Managed 500+ patient interactions for Novo Nordisk’s WegovyCare program via 3CX, email, and Chatlio.
+- Supported over 500 patient interactions via email, inbound calls using 3CX, and Chatlio live chat for Novo Nordisk’s WegovyCare program, ensuring exceptional service and timely resolution of inquiries.
-- Handled patient records in a secure CRM and reported pharmacovigilance events with 100% accuracy.
+- Utilised a CRM system to manage patient records, communications, and workflow, ensuring continuity and quality of care.
+- Conducted 100% accurate pharmacovigilance reporting to the Therapeutic Goods Administration.
-- Liaised with pharmacists, GPs, and specialists to support treatment adherence and patient care.
+- Communicated directly with healthcare professionals, including pharmacists, general practitioners and specialists, building rapport to support patient care and ensure treatment adherence.

-**Casual Academic @ The University of Sydney**
-_Jan 2024 – Present_
-- Taught tutorials and labs across DATA1001 and Statistics units for over 250 first-year students.
-- Delivered sessions on applied analytics, regression, and data wrangling.
-- Winter Intensive Instructor for Data Wrangling OLE (2024).
-- Achieved 92% positive student feedback and contributed to curriculum delivery and improvement.

-**President @ Sydney University Science Society (SciSoc)**
+- Ensured strict adherence to patient confidentiality and handling of sensitive medical information in compliance with the Privacy Act and Australian Privacy Principles.
+- Collaborated with cross-functional teams to implement process improvements and contributed to the updated Standard Operating Procedure, streamlining program operations and ensuring consistency in patient support delivery.

+### President
+**Sydney University Science Society**, University of Sydney
 _Oct 2023 – Oct 2024_
-- Led Australia’s largest student society with 3,100+ members.
+- Led the largest student society in Australia, representing over 3,100 students and overseeing an executive team of 15.
-- Managed 30-person team, $176K revenue, and equity programs that supported 100+ students.
-- Oversaw high-impact events, weekly operations, and long-term strategic governance initiatives.
+- Spearheaded a $176,000 operational budget, securing increased base funding from the Faculty of Science and raising $20,000 for equity initiatives, enabling 100+ students to attend high-cost events free of charge.
+- Established SciSoc’s first-ever Bylaws, introducing policies on equity, environmental sustainability, privacy and treasury governance, ratified by general vote.
+- Introduced the Asset Purchase Program (APP) to manage long-term infrastructure and improve operational sustainability, now a permanent fixture in funding strategy.
+- Revitalised SciSoc’s publication portfolio, launching a First Year Guide for Orientation – the first publication in over 20 years – with 2,300+ unique readers.
+- Directed a comprehensive rebrand of marketing strategy, growing SciSoc’s social media following by 3,000+ and reactivating LinkedIn for monthly professional development posts.
+- Negotiated and delivered new partnerships with RedBull, GradReady and Paratus Clinical, securing both monetary and in-kind sponsorships.
+- Mentored subcommittee members, several of whom successfully progressed into executive roles, strengthening the society’s internal talent pipeline.
+- Introduced internal governance reforms to support the amalgamation of smaller societies into Science Society’s structure, improving their financial viability and access to institutional support.

 ## Certifications
-- Medicines Australia Code of Conduct
+- Medicines Australia CEP
 - Advanced First Aid and CPR
 - Mental Health First Aid
 - Responsible Service of Alcohol
+- Valid Working With Children Check

 ## Awards & Achievements
 - 99.75 ATAR